-Melanie Moore enters her third season as an assistant coach with the University of Michigan women's basketball team in 2014-15.
+Melanie Moore enters her fourth season as an assistant coach with the University of Michigan women's basketball team in 2015-16.

 In Moore's second season (2013-14), Michigan went 20-14 and made the third round of the WNIT.
-The Wolverines also set program records for points (2,351) and assists (524).
-Moore helped guards Shannon Smith, Nicole Elmblad and Siera Thompson earn All-Big Ten honors after each one averaged double figures for the season.
-Siera Thompson set the freshman record for three-pointers in a season (75) and hit a three-pointer in all 34 games.
+The Wolverines also set then-program records for points (2,351) and assists (524).
+Moore helped guards Shannon Smith, Elmblad and Siera Thompson earn All-Big Ten honors after each one averaged double figures for the season.
+Siera Thompson set a then-freshman record for three-pointers in a season (75) and hit a three-pointer in all 34 games.